Identification & Species

 The termite life cycle begins as workers tend to the eggs, which you’ll observe undergo several critical stages:

-1. Initial incubation lasting 1-2 weeks, during which the eggs are constantly monitored.
+1. Initial incubation lasting 1 to 2 weeks, during which the eggs are constantly monitored.

 2. Hatching into pale, translucent nymphs that rely completely on worker termites for food.